RevatureLessley/180121_SDET/Week2/MiniProject2/readme.md

-## Starfleet management system with a mechanic, ships and pilots
+## Starfleet management system with a mechanic, ships and pilots :rocket:

 :thumbsup: Data Persistance with JDBC connectivity and Oracle 11g database